valarnet/valarnet-blog/posts/20230118-linux-commands-to-use-with-ccie-host-vm.md

 ```md
 sudo gedit /etc/network/interfaces
 ```
-To save the changes, there is a "Save" button on the top right corner of the editor window.
+To save the changes, there is a "Save" button at the top right corner of the editor window.

 Add the required interface and IP address information for the interface.
 Typically, ens192 is commonly used in the practice labs. *Note: As is the case with the VM image I have in my EVE-NG, the VM may be using different interface naming other than ens192 such as ens3 or ens4.
 But that is minor.
 Just make sure to identify and use the correct interface names in the configuration file.*
 ```md